University of Mosul: College of Pharmacy

 The College of Pharmacy at the University of Mosul was established in 1992 and is located on the university campus.

 The college is organized into six major departments: Department of Pharmaceutical Sciences, Department of Pharmacology, Department of Clinical Pharmacy, Department of Pharmacognosy, Department of Pharmaceutical Chemistry and Department of Clinical Laboratory Sciences.

 The teaching programs of study are courses of five years.
 The first four years include courses in basic, pre-pharmaceutical, pharmaceutical and clinical sciences which involve theoretical, practical and clinical experiences.
 In the fifth year and for six months the students attend departments in hospitals for training in clinical pharmacy or specializations such as pediatrics, internal and surgery wards.
-This is followed by one month of training in the pharmaceutical industry and one month of training at the Drug and Poison Information Centre.
-In this centre the students study and practice the design of clinical trials, evaluation of clinical papers and professional communication.
+This is followed by one month of training in the pharmaceutical industry and one month of training at the Drug and Poison Information Center.
+In this center the students study and practice the design of clinical trials, evaluation of clinical papers and professional communication.
 Two summer programs are also involved, including training in community pharmacy and in hospital pharmacy to improve students' knowledge in pharmacy practice and pharmaceutical skills.
 On completion of the fifth year the student is awarded a bachelor's degree in pharmaceutical sciences (B.Pharm.).